Diadema antillarum: Life habits and ecological importance

+Range

-Diadema antillarum is still, in some tropical areas, one of the most abundant, widespread, and ecologically-important shallow-water sea urchins.
+Diadema antillarum is still, in some tropical areas, one of the most abundant, widespread, and ecologically important shallow-water sea urchins.
 It is found in the tropical Western Atlantic Ocean, including the Caribbean Sea, Gulf of Mexico and the northern and eastern coasts of South America (as far south as Brazil).
 It is also found in the East Atlantic at the Canary Islands and the Indian Ocean.
-This species is ecologically important because it consumes algae that can otherwise grow to such an extent that they can smother coral reefs.
-They live in holes that are in the reef.

-Die-off of urchins

 In 1983, throughout the Caribbean faunal zone as far south as South America and north to the Bahamas, Diadema antillarum underwent mass mortality, with more than 97% of the urchins dying.
 Since this time some Caribbean reefs have been overgrown by foliose macroalgae.
 This inhibits coral growth and has further compounded the ongoing decline of scleractinian corals.
 It also has an overall negative effect on coral reef resilience, which encompasses the ability of a system to resist and recover from changes stemming from perturbation events.
 Recent studies done in Discovery Bay, Jamaica, and other locations appear to show a massive comeback of Diadema, and great regeneration of the reefs.
 As of 2015 populations are densest in the eastern Caribbean at Jamaica, Barbados, Dominica, and Puerto Rico, while either remaining virtually stable at low values or showing small increases on the coast of Central America and in Cuba, Florida, the Bahamas, the Virgin Islands, and Curaçao.
 The highest rate of increase has been on the north coast of Jamaica, and the lowest in Florida, Cuba, and the Bahamas.
 Two populations, in Venezuela and the San Blas Islands, Panama, have actually continued to decline with time.
 In 2022, another die-off was reported in the Caribbean, specifically the U.S. Virgin Islands, Saba, and St. Eustatius.